BharathRajM/Ai_for_earth/README.md

 # Ai_for_earth
-This is our team's contribution towards the competition Ai-For-Earth in collaboration with the European Space Agency(ESA), Space Hubs Network(SUN), BrimaTech and ML-Reef.
+This is our team's contribution towards the competition Ai-For-Earth organised by FruitPunch-AI in collaboration with the European Space Agency(ESA), Space Hubs Network(SUN), BrimaTech and ML-Reef.

 Team members:
 - Bharath Raj M